4nd2in/edu/pages/TCP.md

 			- Time to reach the cwnd size of size N
 			  ![ezgif.com-gif-maker.jpeg](../assets/ezgif.com-gif-maker_1683720204195_0.jpeg)
 				-
 			- Slow start is not as big of an issue for large, streaming downloads, as the client and the server will arrive at their maximum window sizes after few hundred milliseconds.
 For short and burst connections such as #HTTP, it is not unusual for the data transfer to finish before reaching the maximum size.
-Here performance can be increase by reducing the roundtrip time between the server and the client.
+Here performance can be increase by reducing the #RTT between the server and the client.
 		- ### Slow-start Restart
 			- This is a mechanism that will reset the #[[CWND]] size of a connection after it has been idle for a defined period of time.
 This is due to the fact that the condition of the underlying network might have changed while the connection has been idle.
 			- This mechanism is a "safe" default.
 However, disabling this can gain performance on long-lived #HTTP connections.
 		- ### Congestion Avoidance
 			- Slow-start initializes the connection with a conservative window and, for every roundtrip, doubles the amount of data in flight until it exceeds the receiver’s flow-control window, a system-configured congestion threshold (ssthresh) window, or until a packet is lost, at which point the congestion avoidance algorithm takes over.
-			- Once the congestion window is reset, congestion avoidance specifies its own algorithms for how to grow the window to minimize further loss.
-At a certain point, another packet loss event will occur, and the process will repeat once over. #CCA
+			- Once the congestion window is reset, congestion avoidance specifies its own [algorithms]( [[CCA]] ) for how to grow the window to minimize further loss.
+At a certain point, another packet loss event will occur, and the process will repeat once over.
 			-
 		- ### Fast retransmit
-		- ### Fast recovery
+			-